 Errors may occur when an attempt is made to activate a Playbook that is not configured properly.
 If an error occurs, a red warning message will appear for several seconds in the upper right-hand corner of the screen (Figure 61).

 Click the red exclamation point icon at the top right of the screen to view a message listing the error(s) that prevented the Playbook from being activated (Figure 62).

 Playbook Execution and Logging

 When a Playbook is active, details about the Playbook's executions, including execution logs for each app, may be viewed in Execution Mode.

 - The Execution Mode screen shows the list of executions on the left-hand side.
 A green circle to the left of an execution indicates a fully successful execution.
 An orange circle indicates a partially failed execution (that is, one or more pathways failed, while others ran successfully).
-A red circle (not shown in Figure 37) indicates complete failure of the Playbook (that is, all pathways failed).
+A red circle indicates complete failure of the Playbook (that is, all pathways failed).
 Click on an execution to see a list of all of the steps in the execution and their respective results.
-The grid on the right-hand side of the screen will visually depict the path the execution took by showing in color the steps that executed, regardless of the result, and graying out the steps that were not taken (Figure 38).
+The right-hand side of the screen displays the path the execution took by showing in color the steps that executed, regardless of the result, and graying out the steps that were not taken (Figure 64).

-- Click on an item in the Steps list on the left or a Trigger, App, or Operator icon in the grid on the right.
-Details on the execution for that Trigger, App, or Operator will appear at the bottom of the screen (Figure 39).
+- Click on an item in the Steps list on the left or a Trigger, App, or Operator element on the right.
+Details on the execution for that Trigger, App, or Operator will be displayed at the bottom of the screen (Figure 65).
 The Details section will contain up to five tabs, depending on the Trigger, App, or Operator that has been chosen.

 - Trigger or Jobs: For a Trigger, this tab displays the name of the Trigger and the execution status of the Trigger (e.g., Executed).
 For Apps and Operators, this tab displays details about the Job that executed.